Pho is a popular Vietnamese noodle soup consisting of broth, rice noodles, vegetables and meat.

 3 thin carrots, sliced very thin

-3 ribs celery, sliced very thin
+3 ribs celery, peeled and sliced very thin

 5-6 ribs nappa cabbage, sliced very thin